 French universities are of a high quality.
 In the Times Higher Education World University Rankings 2014-15, France had two educational institutions in the top 100: the École Polytechnique at 61 and École Normale Superieure at 78.
 A further five universities are within the top 200: Pierre and Marie Curie University (103), Paris-Sud University (120), École Normale Superieure de Lyon (160), Joseph Fourier University (178) and Paris-Diderot University-Paris 7 (180).

-There are around 36,000 different programmes and courses available at undergraduate and post-graduate levels in French universities.
-Some undergraduate programmes and a large number of post-graduate programmes are taught at least partially in English.
+There are around 36,000 different programs and courses available at undergraduate and post-graduate levels in French universities.
+Some undergraduate programs and a large number of post-graduate programs are taught at least partially in English.
 You can find a list of more than 1,000 programs taught in English.
 You can also read more about studying in Paris.

 Each institution sets its own calendar but the academic year usually starts between 15 September and 1 October and ends at the end of June/beginning of July.
 There are holidays around Christmas/New Year, February and April, as well as public holidays in France.

-France has around 250 elite institutions called grandes écoles, 83 public universities and many other research institutes and specialised schools.
+France has around 250 elite institutions called grandes écoles, 83 public universities and many other research institutes and specialized schools.

-Grandes écoles are the most prestigious higher education institutions in France, producing many politicians, top civil servants and scientists.
+Grandes écoles are the most prestigious higher education institutions in France, producing many politicians, top civil servants, and scientists.
 The two highest French universities in the THE world rankings – the École Polytechnique and École Normale Superieure – are grandes écoles.
-They usually specialise in a single area, often business or engineering, although some offer a wider range of subjects.
+They usually specialize in a single area, often business or engineering, although some offer a wider range of subjects.
 Admission is by highly competitive entrance exams.
 They can be either public or private.
-They teach many programmes in English and enrol about 30,000 international students.
+They teach many programs in English and enroll about 30,000 international students.